 - Use in a perineum bottle or sitz bath to aid vaginal birth recovery

-- For an abdominal birth, use in baths (wait until 6 weeks after surgery) to ease discomfort or tightness around the scar
+- For an abdominal birth (c-section), use in baths to ease discomfort or tightness around the scar.
+You must wait until 6 weeks after the surgery though.

 - Soak reusable pads in the mixture, freeze and place in maternity pants

-- Use in postnatal mother-baby baths to facilitate crucial skin-to-skin bonding time and ease colicky babies in their fourth trimester
+- Use in postnatal mother-baby baths for skin-to-skin bonding time and to ease fussy babies in their fourth trimester

-- Use in baby’s baths any time they are having difficulty sleeping, particularly during the 4 and 8-10 month sleep progressions (aka sleep regressions)
+- Use in baby’s baths any time they are having difficulty sleeping, particularly during sleep regressions

-Being a plastic item, this isn’t technically 100% eco friendly but this company do at least use eco friendly packaging.
-I did want to include it though as the perineum bottle (in combination with the herb recipe above) was absolutely essential to my postpartum recovery.
+Being made from plastic, this isn’t 100% eco friendly but they do at least use eco friendly packaging.
+I wanted to include it as the perineum bottle was absolutely essential to my postpartum recovery.

 If you’re having a natural birth, you’ll need a bit of help getting through those first few painful trips to the bathroom.
-In particular, it’s much less hygienic and more painful to use toilet paper for the first week-ish, so the perineum bottle is a lifesaver.
+It’s much less hygienic and more painful to use toilet paper for the first week-ish, so the perineum bottle is a lifesaver.
+Used in combination with the soothing postpartum herbal bath recipe above, it makes loo visits much more bearable.

-My experience with arnica, which I’ve taken for various bumps and bruises since childhood, has been generally positive and it’s a staple in our first aid kit.
-I took it every 2-4 hours for a week after giving birth and, along with postpartum herbs, it was extremely helpful for my physical recovery.
+My experience with arnica, which I’ve taken for various bumps and bruises since childhood, has always been positive.
+It’s a staple in our first aid kit.
+I took it every 2-4 hours for a week after giving birth and it was extremely helpful for my physical recovery.

 This isn’t something I’ve tried myself but, given that I still have a mum tum 18-months postpartum, I wish I had!